featurevisor/featurevisor/docs/glossary.md

 These percentages are defined in your rollout [rules](/docs/features/#rules) inside features.

-Learn more about gradual rollouts and progressive delivery [here](/docs/use-cases/progressive-delivery).
+Learn more about gradual rollout and progressive delivery [here](/docs/use-cases/progressive-delivery).

 ## Pretty